Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: A KPZ-type equation driven by a purely spatial white noise

+\begin{remark} The reason why in~\eqref{e:6-uple} we had to add an extra term to the ones introduced in~\eqref{def:stochterms} will soon be clarified.
+Intuitively, this is the term we will need to define the ill-posed product between the gradient of the expected solution $v$ of~\eqref{KPZmilduQ} and the gradient of $X$.
+This is very similar to what we have done for the generator equation in Section~\ref{sec:solv-Generator}. \end{remark}

-\begin{remark} It is wise to notice that the three constants $a,b$ appearing in Definition~\ref{def:rough distribution} play the role of renormalization constants.
-More precisely, we will see in the next section that if $\xi$ denotes the three dimensional space white noise and $X=\mathcal I(\xi)$, then there is simply no hope to define the term $X^{\<tree12>}$ as the limit of $\mathcal I(|\nabla X^\eps|^2)$, $X^\eps$ being a smooth approximation of $X$.
-However, we will show that there exists a diverging constant $c_\eps$ such that $\mathcal I(|\nabla X^\eps|^2)(t)-c_\eps t$ converges to a non trivial limit.
-Moreover let us remark that the terms $X^{\<tree124>}$ also need to be renormalized upon subtracting two diverging constant $c_\eps^{\<tree124>}$. \end{remark} \begin{remark} One of the main difference with the KPZ equation studied in~\cite{hairer_solving_2013} is the stochastic term $X^{\<tree 1222>}$ doesn't need any renormalization as we will see in the Theorem~\ref{th:stoc}. \end{remark} Given $\X\in\XR^\varrho$, $\varrho<\frac{1}{2}$, the goal of this section is to setup a fixed point argument for equation~\eqref{KPZmilduQ}.
-Now, from the regularity we imposed on $\X$ we see that the expected spatial regularity of the solution $v$ should be $\varrho+1$ and not better so that all the terms are well defined, thanks to Proposition~\ref{prop:bony}, with the exception of $\nabla v\cdot \nabla X$.
-This difficulty can be handled in the same way as in section~\ref{subsec:geneqrough}, namely we will exploit once more the idea of paracontrolled distributions introduced in~\cite{gip}.
+\begin{remark} It is important to notice that the two constants $a,b$ appearing in Definition~\ref{def:rough distribution} play the role of renormalization constants.
+As we said at the beginning of Section~\ref{section:KPZ}, if $\xi$ denotes the three dimensional space white noise, then there is simply no hope to define some of the terms of $\XX(\xi)$ as the limit of smooth approximations.
+However, we will see that, upon subtracting suitable diverging constants, it is still possible to obtain a nontrivial limit.
+To exemplify, for $X^{\<tree12>}$, if $X^\eps$ a mollification of $X$, then $\I(|\nabla X^\eps|^2)(t)$ does not converge, but there exists a diverging sequence of $c_\eps$ such that $\mathcal I(|\nabla X^\eps|^2)(t)-c_\eps t$ indeed does (see Theorem~\ref{th:stoc} for a complete proof). \end{remark}

+\begin{remark} One of the main differences with the KPZ equation studied in~\cite{hairer_solving_2013} and~\cite{GP} is the stochastic term $X^{\<tree1222>}$.
+Indeed, while in the latter case this term requires a non trivial renormalization, in our it does not (see again Theorem~\ref{th:stoc}). \end{remark}

+Given $\XX\in\XR^{\varrho,r}$, $\varrho<\frac{1}{2}$, the goal of this section is to setup a fixed point argument for equation~\eqref{KPZmilduQ}.
+Now, from the definition of $\XX$ we see that the expected spatial regularity of the solution $v$ should be $\varrho+1$ and not better so that all the terms are well-defined, thanks to Proposition~\ref{prop:bony}, with the exception of $\nabla v\cdot \nabla X$, and, in particular, the resonant part of it.
+This difficulty can be handled in the same way as in Section~\ref{subsec:geneqrough}, namely we will exploit once more the idea of paracontrolled distributions introduced in~\cite{GIP15}.

 \begin{definition}[Paracontrolled Distributions] Let $\frac{2}{5}<\alpha<\frac{1}{2}$.
-For $Q^X\in C([0,T],\CC^{\alpha+1})$, we define the space of paracontrolled distributions $\D^Q_T$ as the set of couple of functions $(v,v')\in C([0,T],\CC^{\alpha+1})\times C([0,T],\CC^{\alpha}(\mathbb T^3,\R^3))$ such that
+For $Q\in C_T\CC^{\alpha+1}$, we define the space of paracontrolled distributions $\D^{\alpha}_{Q,T}$ as the set of couple of functions $(v,v')\in C_T\CC^{\alpha+1}\times C_T\CC^{\alpha}_{\R^3}$ such that

 for all $0\leq t\leq T$.
-We equip $\D^Q_T$ with the norm
+We equip $\D^{\alpha}_{Q,T}$ with the norm

 where, for $\beta\in(0,3\alpha-1)$, $\gamma\in(2\alpha,\alpha+\frac{1}{2})$, $\delta\in(2\alpha-\frac{1}{2},\alpha)$, the norms $\|\cdot\|_i$, $i=1,2,3$ are defined by